psitem/edgerouter-backup/README.md

 * Create git repo in `REPO_PATH`.
 * Configure repo as desired.
 * Verify that `git commit -m "Commit Message"` and `git push` execute without interaction.

+### Caveats

+If your `SSH_HOST` is unreachable, the config file won't get pushed and it will not try again.
+If you're making changes from the command line you will see the errors and can run `sudo /config/user-data/hooks/03commands.sh` manually to try again.

+You could also set up a cron job to perform the push periodically:

+     set system task-scheduler task commit-push executable path /config/user-data/hooks/03commands.sh set system task-scheduler task commit-push interval 1h